tendermint/tendermint/docs/architecture/adr-044-lite-client-with-weak-subjectivity.md

 node if `evidence.Address == TrustOptions.ValidatorAddress`.
 It's unwise to
 think that a node will send an evidence of its misbehavior.
 That's why we should also check `backup` sources in the background.

+Submitting an evidence comes down to calling `BroadcastEvidence` on the backup sources.

 ## Status